snaewe/omniorb/README.FIRST.txt

 This is omniORB 4.1.3.

-omniORB is copyright AT&T Laboratories Cambridge, Apasphere Ltd and others.
+omniORB is copyright Apasphere Ltd, AT&T Laboratories Cambridge and others.
 It is free software.
 The programs in omniORB are distributed under the GNU General Public Licence as published by the Free Software Foundation.
 See the file COPYING for copying permission of these